Testing

 The Test Form

-Loon has a built-in test framework, and it is refreshingly simple.
-You write tests directly in any module using the test form.
-No test runner to install, no framework to configure, no special file naming conventions.
+Tests in Loon live where the code lives.
+You write them directly in any module with the test form.
+There is no runner to install, no framework to configure, no naming convention to obey.

 LOON